kevicsalazar/uplabs-kotlin/README.md

 # UppLabs App
 Kotlin Sample Project for Android

-This is an example of Android using Kotlin, MVP pattern and others libraries.
+This is an example of Android using Kotlin, MVP pattern and other libraries.

 <img src="./screenshot1.png" height="640" />
 <img src="./screenshot2.png" height="640" />